Pennsylvania buck addict gets his fix in 2011.

 “It’s my wife’s fault,” he says.

-“It was huge,” Dave said.
-“I couldn’t wait for them to get home so I could see it in person.”
+“It was huge,” he continued.
+“I couldn’t wait for them to get home to see it in person.”

 Dave spent the next several weeks looking for the antler’s mate without success.
 He even dreamed about the buck.